kmaaallen/simon-game/documentation/logic.md

 1) Game variables need to be reset to initial values ie. gameSequence, playerSequence = [], count reset to 0.
 #### User Interface
 1) Display should show 1 once new game initiated - already in an earlier test.

+## When game is in strict mode
+When the game is in strict mode, as soon as the player gets a sequence wrong the game re-starts.
+### Need to test
+#### Game Logic
+1) Game recognises strict mode is ON when strict button is activated by player
+2) Game toggles strict mode between ON and OFF when the strict button is clicked by player
+3) When strict mode is ON i.e strictStatus === true, if a player gets a sequence wrong, instead of "try again" message, the game re-starts.
+4) start again message should display before game re-starts.
+#### User Interface
+1) There needs to be a visual indicator that the game is in strict mode